peanutbutter-the-jellyfish/wiki.civmc.net/pages/new-player-guide.md

 Because of the smart ways people utilize snitches, raiding and not getting caught is virtually impossible.
 If you are a player with that playstyle, be wary.
 You might be able to escape justice for a few days but you will always get caught, no matter what.
 The best, most elusive pvpers on this server with infinitely more knowledge than you have gotten will get you eventually.

-To place a snitch, place down a noteblock or a jukebox and reinforce it to a Namelayer.<br>
+To place a snitch, place down a noteblock or a jukebox and reinforce it to a NameLayer.<br>
 In the case of jukeboxes.
 Running the command **/ja** in front of it will show the logs of everything that has happened in its radius.

 ![jalog](./media/jalog.png)